ulisesrc/yavol/README.md

 YaVol - GUI for volatility framework and yara
 ================
 This is just another GUI for [volatility](https://code.google.com/p/volatility/wiki/VolatilityIntroduction) and [yara](http://plusvic.github.io/yara/) which could make someone's life easier.
 It is inteded for Incident responders for quick examination of a memory image.
+Results are stored in sqlite db for reuse.

 ____